Aboriginal and Torres Strait Islander Community

 What’s the difference between a Welcome to Country and an Acknowledgement of Country?

 A Welcome to Country is delivered by a Traditional Owner who has been permitted to welcome visitors to their Country.
-Here in the Wingecarribee Shire, that’s either a Gundungurra or Tharawal person – depending on where the event or ceremony is being held.
+Here in the Wingecarribee Shire, that’s either a Gundungurra or Dharawal person – depending on where the event or ceremony is being held.

 A Welcome to Country can include a speech, story, song, dance or smoking ceremony.